ugorji/binc/SPEC.md

 vs is broken up into 2 parts: 0bXXYY.

 - XX represents the encoding.
-- YY represents the degree of precision n of the length, as in unsigned integer above.
-This means 0 <= n <=3, and consequently length can only go up to 64 bits of precision.
+- YY represents the degree of precision n of the length.
+This means 0 <= n <=3, and consequently length can only go up to 2^64-1 (ie up to 64 bits of precision).

 XX values are: